If your application for asylum is rejected

 If you want to appeal

-A decision by the Swedish Migration Agency can be appealed.
-If you choose to appeal, a court will consider the decision.
-The decision tells you how much time you have to appeal, often three weeks from the date the decision was notified.
-Even if you choose to lodge and appeal, you should make plans to return.
+A decision from the Swedish Migration Agency can be appealed.
+If you choose to appeal, a court will review the decision.
+The decision tells you how much time you have to appeal.
+It is most often three weeks from the day when you were notified of the decision.
+Even if you choose to appeal you must still make plans to return.

 Planning your journey home